marijnh/Eloquent-JavaScript/08_error.md

 If the language is not going to do much to help us find mistakes, we'll have to find them the hard way: by running the program and seeing whether it does the right thing.

 Doing this by hand, again and again, is a really bad idea.
-Not only is it annoying, it also tends to be ineffective since it takes too much time to exhaustively test everything every time you make a change.
+Not only is it annoying, it also tends to be ineffective, since it takes too much time to exhaustively test everything every time you make a change.

 Computers are good at repetitive tasks, and testing is the ideal repetitive task.
 Automated testing is the process of writing a program that tests another program.
 Writing tests is a bit more work than testing manually, but once you've done it, you gain a kind of superpower: it takes you only a few seconds to verify that your program still behaves properly in all the situations you wrote tests for.
 When you break something, you'll immediately notice rather than randomly running into it at some later time.